How we use Social Media

 If you follow us on Twitter or 'like' us on Facebook we will not automatically 'follow you/like you' back - this would make the numbers too high for us to manage.

-- We will sometimes follow or like people who provide information that is relevant to our work as a local authority (for example central government accounts, local media, and our partners) or those whose information we can pass on for the benefit of many local people.
+- We will sometimes follow or like people who provide information that is relevant to our work as a local authority (for example central government accounts, local media, and our partners).
+We will also follow or like those whose information we can pass on for the benefit of many local people.

 - Occasionally, we'll also try and lend our support to local and national campaigns that are connected to our services.